-Barts Cancer Institute (BCI) is part of Barts and The London School of Medicine and Dentistry, Queen Mary University of London, which is ranked 1st in London for Medicine (The Guardian University Guide 2021 - subject rankings).
-With the Centre for Cancer Prevention at Queen Mary's Wolfson Institute of Preventive Medicine, the BCI is accredited as a Cancer Research UK (CRUK) Centre of Excellence - the CRUK Barts Centre.
+Barts Cancer Institute (BCI) is part of Barts and The London School of Medicine and Dentistry at Queen Mary University of London, which is ranked 1st in London for Medicine (The Guardian University Guide 2021 - subject rankings).
+With the Centre for Prevention, Detection & Diagnosis at Queen Mary's Wolfson Institute of Population Health, the BCI is accredited as a Cancer Research UK (CRUK) Centre of Excellence - the CRUK Barts Centre.

 The BCI Teaching Centre is situated on the Charterhouse Square campus and provides support for over 160 postgraduate students.
 There are over 350 scientists across our Research Centres, creating a unique grouping of expertise dedicated to clinical cancer care, cancer research and excellence in teaching.